David Richardson (priest): Cathedral dean

+In 1988, Richardson took up the position of rector of St Peter’s Cathedral, Adelaide (1988-89), and an examining chaplain (1988-99).
+The following year, he was appointed as the first person to fill the newly-created position of dean of St Peter's Cathedral, Adelaide, leading the cathedral for 11 years.

-In 1989, Richardson was appointed as the dean of St Peter's Cathedral, Adelaide, where he served for 11 years before becoming the dean of St Paul's Cathedral, Melbourne, in 1999.
-At St Paul's, he led a multimillion-dollar public appeal to restore the cathedral's spires and improve the interior of the building.
-His contribution is commemorated by the carved stone sculpture of his head by Melbourne artist Smiley Williams on the exterior of the cathedral's central 'Moorhouse' spire.
+His next appointment was in 1999 when Richardson became the thirteenth dean of St Paul's Cathedral, Melbourne.
+At St Paul's, he led a public appeal which raised 18 million dollars to restore the cathedral's spires and improve the interior of the building.
+His contribution is commemorated by the 2009 stone sculpture of his head created by Melbourne artist Smiley Williams and carved by Daryl Gilbert high up on the exterior of the cathedral's central "Moorhouse" spire.
+He also developed the music at St Paul's, creating the new position of "Dean's Chorister".

+Sculpture of David Richardson on St Paul's Cathedral spire.

+In 2003, Richardson was publicly criticised for the decision to hang a large banner on a cathedral spire facing Swanston Street with the words "Peace not War" as a protest against the Iraq War.
+He responded: "If the cathedral can't witness to the Prince of Peace, who can?"

-On his departure from St Paul's in 2008, the cathedral chapter awarded him the title of Dean Emeritus.
+On his departure from St Paul's in 2008, the cathedral chapter awarded Richardson the title of Dean Emeritus.
 This honour recognised "his ministry in two metropolitan cathedrals (Adelaide and Melbourne) for the past two decades, his marvellous achievement in restoring the building of St Paul’s Cathedral, and his ministry which built up the attendances and finances in Melbourne".